ezresende/codingassignmenttwo/README.md

 # codingassignmenttwo
-Is intended to host the coding assessment that ends Module 03 of the HTML, CSS and JavaScript course at the Johns Hopkins University.
+This is the final project for Module 03 of the HTML, CSS and JavaScript for Web Development course, provided by Johns Hopkins University.